slaxor505/OpenPlantbook-client/README.md

     400 - Malformed request e.g. if a mandatory attribute is not provided.

 Known issue with DELETE: It does not handle omitted mandtory attributes correctly and always return 404 Not Found even if <pid> is absent.
 Will be fixed in next version.

-For examples see examples section and Postman collection.

 ### version 1.02
 - Introduction of Plant images feature. api/v1/plant/detail/ endpoint returns Plant's image URL as image_url JSON string field.